Incorporating device characterization into security proofs: Considerations for the certification procedure

-{\param_\mathrm{dark}} {[\xdark^\mathrm{low},\xdark^\mathrm{upp}]} As a crude starting demonstration, consider a very simplistic scenario where $\universe$ consists only of devices that behave in an IID manner every time they are used, and the only parameter of importance is, say, the dark count rate $\xdark$ in the photon detection device (which is constant across all uses, by the IID restriction).
+Critically, however, the standard valid interpretation of confidence intervals is fully compatible with the framework suggested by Proposition~\ref{prop:mainbound}, as we now describe.
+As a crude starting demonstration, consider a very simplistic scenario where $\universe$ consists only of devices that behave in an IID manner every time they are used, and the only parameter of importance is, say, the dark count rate $\xdark$ in the photon detection device (which is constant across all uses, by the IID restriction).
 Suppose furthermore that the set $\robustset$ is simply some (fixed) interval $\Idark$, i.e.~we have established security proofs such that QKD protocols performed with this device are secure whenever the device has dark count rate $\xdark$ within the interval $\Idark$.
 In that case, if we design the certification procedure such that it constructs a confidence interval $\Iconf_\mathrm{dark}$ for $\xdark$ at confidence level $\ecert$, and set the approval condition to

 then it follows directly from the definition of confidence intervals that indeed, this certification procedure fulfills the criterion in Proposition~\ref{prop:mainbound} that it rejects with probability at least $1-\ecert$ whenever $\xdark \notin \Idark$.
-Specifically, simply recall that from Definition~\ref{def:confidence} we have that $\Iconf_\mathrm{dark}$ contains $\xdark$ with probability at least $1-\ecert$; therefore, whenever $\xdark \notin \Idark$, with that probability $\Iconf_\mathrm{dark}$ contains the value $\xdark$ outside $\Idark$, causing the certification to reject.\footnote{A natural question is whether one could relax the approval condition to $\Iconf_\mathrm{dark}$ having non-empty overlap with $\Idark$; however, this is not strong enough to show the desired property.} Also notice that as we would intuitively expect, it is advantageous to construct $\Iconf_\mathrm{dark}$ as small as possible, since it makes the certification procedure more likely to approve ``good'' devices with $\xdark \in \Idark$, while still retaining the desired security properties (as long as $\Iconf_\mathrm{dark}$ still satisfies Definition~\ref{def:confidence}).
+Specifically, simply recall that from Definition~\ref{def:confidence} we have that $\Iconf_\mathrm{dark}$ contains $\xdark$ with probability at least $1-\ecert$; therefore, whenever $\xdark \notin \Idark$, with that probability $\Iconf_\mathrm{dark}$ contains the value $\xdark$ outside $\Idark$, causing the certification to reject.
+Also notice that as one would intuitively expect, it is advantageous to construct $\Iconf_\mathrm{dark}$ as small as possible, since it makes the certification procedure more likely to approve ``good'' devices with $\xdark \in \Idark$, while still retaining the desired security properties (as long as $\Iconf_\mathrm{dark}$ still satisfies Definition~\ref{def:confidence}).
+Finally, we acknowledge that a natural question is whether one could relax the approval condition to $\Iconf_\mathrm{dark}$ having non-empty overlap with $\Idark$; however, this is not strong enough to show the desired property.

 More realistically, we would want to consider multiple parameters $(\param_1, \param_2, \dots, \param_{\Nparam}) \eqqcolon \symvec{\param}$ as described in the previous section.
 Suppose for simplicity that $\robustset$ is simply defined by ``componentwise'' intervals, i.e.~it has the following form (for some fixed values $\param_k^\mathrm{low}, \param_k^\mathrm{upp}$):